Azure/functions-action/README.md

 1. Add the `azure/login` action as a step prior to the Azure Functions Action (see snippet below).
     1. Include the parameters `client-id`, `tenant-id`, and `subscription-id`, referencing your repository secrets.

+>[!TIP]
-**NOTE:** The `Entity` is what will trigger the workflow to fetch the OIDC token.
+>The `Entity` is what will trigger the workflow to fetch the OIDC token.
 Our samples assume you want to trigger the workflow on pushes to `main`.
 If you would like to customize this, please see our [entity type examples](https://learn.microsoft.com/entra/workload-id/workload-identity-federation-create-trust-user-assigned-managed-identity#entity-type-examples).

 By choosing OIDC for your authentication method, the `deploy` job of your automated workflow will look something like the following snippet: